SomeWeekendReading/someweekendreading.github.io/_posts/2021-07-06-vaccinations-vs-votes.md

 So basically: there are a lot of knuckleheads refusing to get vaccinated for incredibly stupid reasons.
 They risk their own lives, sure.
-But more importantly, they are volunteering their bodies as collaborators in the war against COVID by being factories for new variants.
+But more importantly, they are volunteering their bodies as collaborators against humanity in the war against COVID by being factories for new variants.

 Sooner or later, one of those variants will escape our current vaccines.
 And do you know what happens then?
 We start _all over again_, having to re-vaccinate _everybody_.
 And I